 How can designers implement change in a habit-driven environment?
 In this TED Talk, Tony Fadell – designer of the first Apple IPod and the Nest thermostat – explores what it means to break from the norm, and how designers and non-designers alike can use design principles to problem solve both inside and outside of the workplace.

 Oftentimes, non-linear thinking can be key to solving even the most complex problems.
 But how do you diversify problem-solving strategies?
 This HBR article digs into the matrix of open innovation – and outlines what your brand can do to remove roadblocks to an open, multi-disciplinary thought process.

-Of course, we use design thinking (and design research) on any innovation project but we also use it for brand development.
+We leverage design thinking for our innovation projects at Kelton, but we also use the technique for brand development.
 Instead of letting insights narrow our creative field of vision, we start with divergent thinking to explore a range of possibilities and then use the voice of the customer to refine our ideas and push them to the next level.
-Design thinking makes our branding process as inclusive and iterative as any innovation process.
+It makes our branding process as inclusive and iterative as any innovation process.